Motasem-mk/project11-RAG/README.md

 Notes:

 * Use quotes for cities with spaces/hyphens: `"Aix-en-Provence"`, `"Saint-Étienne"`.
-* `--max-records` keeps runtime reasonable while staying under the 10k window.
+* `--max-records` keeps runtime reasonable and stays under the 10k window.

 ---